Curriculum

 This musical development occurs over the long term but is evident, informed and shaped by learning, teaching and assessment in the short, medium and long term.

-Children have the opportunity to self-mark their written work in their Music Portfolios which are also marked by the Music Lead.
+Children have the opportunity to self-mark their written work in their Music Portfolios.
 These Music Portfolios travel with the children through their time at school and provide a record over the long term of their written musical work, particularly in focussed listening, drawing graphic scores, or writing rhythm patterns and composition.
 Children enjoy looking back on work they did in previous years and seeing a snapshot of their musical progression for themselves.